 Section 1.
 NRS 200.120 is hereby amended to read as follows: 200.120 1.
-Justifiable homicide is the killing of a human being in necessary self-defense, or in defense of an occupied habitation, [property] an occupied motor vehicle or person, against one who manifestly intends or endeavors [, by violence or surprise,] to commit a [felony,] crime of violence, or against any person or persons who manifestly intend and endeavor, in a violent, riotous, tumultuous or surreptitious manner, to enter the occupied habitation or occupied motor vehicle, of another for the purpose of assaulting or offering personal violence to any person dwelling or being therein.
+Justifiable homicide is the killing of a human being in necessary self-defense, or in defense of habitation, property

+, including, without limitation, a motor vehicle, or person, against one who manifestly intends or endeavors, by violence or surprise, to commit a felony, or against any person or persons who manifestly intend and endeavor, in a violent, riotous, tumultuous or surreptitious manner, to enter the habitation or property, including, without limitation, a motor vehicle, of another for the purpose of assaulting or offering personal violence to any person dwelling or being therein.
-2. A person is not required to retreat before using deadly force as provided in subsection 1 if the person:

-(a) Is not the original aggressor;
+- 2. A person is not required to retreat before using deadly force as provided in subsection 1 if the person: - (a) Is not the original aggressor;

-(b) Has a right to be present at the location where deadly force is used; and self-propelled.

-(c) Is not actively engaged in conduct in furtherance of criminal activity at the time deadly force is used.

-(a) "Crime of violence" means any felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony. (b) "Motor vehicle" means every vehicle which is

-200.130 1.
-A bare fear of any of the offenses mentioned in NRS 200.120, to prevent which the homicide is alleged to have been committed, [shall not be] is not sufficient to justify the killing.
-It must appear that the circumstances were sufficient to excite the fears of a reasonable person and that the [party] person killing really acted under the influence of those fears and not in a spirit of revenge.

-2. There is a rebuttable presumption that the circumstances were sufficient to excite the fears of a reasonable person and that the person killing really acted under the influence of those fears and not in a spirit of revenge if the person killing:

-(a) Knew or reasonably believed that the person who was killed was entering unlawfully and with force, or attempting to enter unlawfully and with force, the occupied habitation or occupied motor vehicle, of another;

-(b) Knew or reasonably believed that the person who was killed was committing or attempting to commit a crime of violence; and

-(c) Did not provoke the person who was killed.
+- (b) Has a right to be present at the location where deadly force is used; and - (c) Is not actively engaged in conduct in furtherance of criminal activity at the time deadly force is used. - 16 3.
+As used in this section, "motor vehicle" means every vehicle which is self-propelled. - Sec.
+2. NRS 200.130 is hereby amended to read as follows: - 200.130 I. A bare fear of any of the offenses mentioned in NRS 200.120, to prevent which the homicide is alleged to have been committed, [shall not be] is not sufficient to justify the killing.
+It must appear that the circumstances were sufficient to excite the fears of a reasonable person and that the [party] person killing really acted under the influence of those fears and not in a spirit of revenge. - 2.
+It is presumed that the circumstances were sufficient to excite the fears of a reasonable person and that the person killing really acted under the influence of those fears and not in a spirit of revenge if the person killing: - (a) Knew or had reason to believe that the person who was killed was entering unlawfully and with force, or attempting to enter unlawfully and with force, the habitation or property, including, without limitation, a motor vehicle, of another; - (b) Knew or had reason to believe that the person who was killed was committing or attempting to commit a felony; and - (c) Did not provoke the person who was killed. - 37 3.
+As used in this section, "motor vehicle" means every vehicle which is self-propelled. - Sec.
+3. NRS 202.360 is hereby amended to read as follows: - 202.360 1.
+A person shall not own or have in his or her possession or under his or her custody or control any firearm if the person: - (a) Has been convicted in this State or any other state of a misdemeanor crime of domestic violence as defined in 18 U.S.C. § 921(a)(33);

-(a) "Crime of violence" means any felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony.

-(b) "Motor vehicle" means every vehicle which is self-propelled.

-202.360 1.
-A person shall not own or have in his or her possession or under his or her custody or control any firearm if the person:

-(a) Has been convicted in this State or any other state of a misdemeanor crime of domestic violence as defined in 18 U.S.C. § 921(a)(33);